DESIGN PCR PRIMERS

 Short interfering RNA (siRNA) design:

-red_bullet.gif (914 bytes) SiRNA Selector - Small interfering RNA (siRNA) guides sequence-specific degradation of the homologous mRNA, thus producing "knock-down" cells. siRNA design tool scans a target gene for candidate siRNA sequences that satisfy user-adjustable rules.
-The program evaluates siRNA functionality and specificity.
-(Reference: N. Levenkova et al. (2003) Bioinformatics 2004 20: 430-432).
-Other similar programs are siRNA Target Designer (Promega, U.S.A.); the similarly named siRNA Target Finder(Ambion, U.S.A.) and siRNA Target Finder (GenScript USA Inc.).
+Small interfering RNA (siRNA) guides sequence-specific degradation of the homologous mRNA, thus producing "knock-down" cells. siRNA design tool scans a target gene for candidate siRNA sequences that satisfy user-adjustable rules.
+A variety of servers exist:

-siRNA Design Software - compares existing design tools, including those listed above.
+red_bullet.gif (914 bytes) siRNA Design Software - compares existing design tools, including those listed above.
 They also attempt to improve the MPI principles and existing tools by an algorithm that can filter ineffective siRNAs.
 The algorithm is based on some new observations on the secondary structure.
 (Reference: S. M. Yiu et al. (2004) Bioinformatics 21: 144-151).

 Realtime PCR primer design:

-red_bullet.gif (914 bytes) QuantPrimeis a flexible program for reliable primer design for use in larger qPCR experiments.
+red_bullet.gif (914 bytes) QuantPrime - is a flexible program for reliable primer design for use in larger qPCR experiments.
 The flexible framework is also open for simple use in other quantification applications, such as hydrolyzation probe design for qPCR and oligonucleotide probe design for quantitative in situ hybridization.
 (Reference: S. Arvidsson et al. 2008.
 BMC Bioinformatics 9:465)

-Introduction of silent mutations:
+Introduction of mutations:

 When you are ready to set-up your PCR reaction see: